nbrockington/vnn/README.md

 The...

-* Generalisation of costFunction and backpropagation algorithms to work with arbitrary number of hidden layers
+* generalisation of costFunction and backpropagation algorithms to work with arbitrary number of hidden layers,
-* Generation and visualisation of cluster and sphere datasets
+* generation and visualisation of cluster and sphere datasets,
-* Visualisation of cost function during learning
+* visualisation of cost function during learning, and
-* Visualisation of neural network structure, unit filters, and categorisation of dataset space before and after learning
+* visualisation of neural network structure, unit filters, and categorisation of dataset space before and after learning

-... are my own work.
+... are all my own work.

 Inspiration taken from TensorFlow Neural Network Playground https://playground.tensorflow.org/